pustike/pustike-inject/README.md

     binder.bind(Service.class).to(serviceImpl);
     ```

-  4. *To Constructor*: Binds the interface to constructor of the implementation which is used create new instances by the injector.
+  4. *To Constructor*: Binds the interface to constructor of the implementation which is used to create new instances by the injector.
 It is useful for cases where existing classes cannot be modified and it is a bit simpler than using a Provider.
 For ex:
     ```java
     Constructor<?> loneConstructor = ServiceImpl.class.getDeclaredConstructors()[0];
     binder.bind(Service.class).toConstructor(loneConstructor);
     ```

-  5. *To Factory Method*: Binds the interface to the factory method which is used create new instances by the injector.
+  5. *To Factory Method*: Binds the interface to the factory method which is used to create new instances by the injector.
 It is useful for cases where existing classes cannot be modified and it is a bit simpler than using a Provider.
 For ex:
     ```java
     Method factoryMethod = ServiceImpl.class.getMethod("create");
     binder.bind(Service.class).to(factoryMethod);